 Fresh, homemade almond milk is a delicious milk substitute and is super easy to make from scratch.
 This homemade almond milk recipe is a complete treat and probably the milk substitute we make the most often.

 Almond milk is a wonderful substitute to animal milk, and it’s benefits are excellent for both health and beauty.
 Homemade almond milk has many nutritious benefits such as vitamins, minerals, and antioxidants.
 It’s light and crisp flavor make it ideal for cereals, coffee creamer, smoothies, and ice creams.
 Plus there are so many ways to tweak the recipe, and try something new!

-Blender Babes recommends that if you really want to enjoy almond milk, to definitely want to invest in a Nut Milk Bag to remove the nut pulp after blending.
+Blender Babes recommends that if you really want to enjoy almond milk, to definitely want to invest in a Nut Milk Bag to remove the nut pulp after blending in your Blendtec or Vitamix or other high powered blender or food processor.
 It’s actually kind of fun to milk the bag!
 Just pretend it’s a cow’s teet and you grew up on a farm.
 Only you can do it on your own schedule, not at sunrise :p Some people reserve the nut pulp to use for later recipes, otherwise throw it away and clean your nut milk bag immediately after using.
 Also, using raw almonds is much healthier than dry roasted almonds, so stick with those but make sure to soak them overnight.
-Try some of our other delicious milk substitute recipes too!
+Subscribe to know when we add other delicious milk substitute recipes too!

 - 3 cups purified water

 - 3 tablespoons honey OR molasses OR a 2 to 3 soaked/pitted dates

 - 2 to 5 drops or 1 teaspoon Stevia or other sugar substitute of choice